microvm/microvm-spec/memory-model.rst

 Program Order
 -------------

-All evaluations performed by a particular thread form a total order, called the **program order**.
+An evaluation A is **sequenced before** another evaluation B if A and B are in the same thread and A is performed before B. All evaluations performed by a particular thread form a total order, called the **program order**.

 NOTE: In C, there is only a partial order because of unspecified order of evaluations.